Game-Theoretic Semantics for Alternating-Time Temporal Logic: Game-theoretic semantics

+Note that in the \emph{bounded} \GTS the time limit bound $\tlimbound$ is fixed based on the given model.
+On the other hand, $\tlimbound$-bounded \GTS has a fixed value of $\tlimbound$ that is used for every model (this kind of semantics may also be called \emph{uniformly bounded}.)

-We will prove that both the bounded and the unbounded semantics is equivalent to the standard compositional semantics of Definition \ref{def: compositional semantics for ATL}.
-The finitely bounded semantics, on the other hand, will turn out non-equivalent to these, but equivalent to a natural variant of the compositional semantics, introduced in Section \ref{sec:Comparing game-theoretic and compositional semantics}. \rnote{Added:}\anote{modifications} We will also see that each $\tlimbound$-bounded \GTS (for an arbitrary \emph{fixed} value of $\tlimbound$) is non-equivalent with the standard compositional semantics.
-The following example shows that the finitely bounded \GTS differs both from the unbounded and bounded cases.
-In particular, the fixed point characterisation of the temporal operator $\F$, viz. $\coop{A} \F p \equiv p \lor \coop{A} \X\coop{A} \F p$, fails as seen by the following example.
+We will prove that both the bounded and the unbounded semantics are equivalent to the standard compositional semantics of Definition \ref{def: compositional semantics for ATL}.
+The finitely bounded semantics, on the other hand, will turn out non-equivalent to these, but equivalent to a natural variant of the compositional semantics, introduced in Section \ref{sec:Comparing game-theoretic and compositional semantics}.
+We will also see that each $\tlimbound$-bounded \GTS (for an arbitrary \emph{fixed} value of $\tlimbound$) is non-equivalent to the standard compositional semantics.
+The following example shows that the finitely bounded \GTS differs from both the unbounded and bounded cases.
+In particular, the fixed point characterisation of the temporal operator $\F$, viz. $\coop{A} \F p \equiv p \lor \coop{A} \X\coop{A} \F p$, fails with finitely bounded \GTS, as seen by the example. \begin{example} Consider the \CGM $\mathcal{M}\!=\!(\{a\},\{q_0\}\cup\mathbb{N} \times\mathbb{N},\{p\},\mathbb{N},d,o, v)$ in Figure~1, where $v(p) = \{(i,i)\mid i\in\mathbb{N}\}$, $ d(a,q_0)=\mathbb{N}$, $d(a,(i,j))=\{0\}$, $o(q_0,i)=(i,0)$ and $o((i,j),0)=(i,j\!+\!1)$.